Nonprofits are not traditional businesses.

 - Include financial breakdowns on your branded website.

 - Share your devotion to fiscal transparency in your marketing messages.

 - Make sure your visual branding is always present when showcasing successful endeavors.

-Nonprofits are vital organizations fighting to make a difference in our world.
+Nonprofits are essential organizations fighting to make a difference in our world.

 As a nonprofit, you need to use every tool in your arsenal to effect the change you wish to see.
 Don’t overlook a consistent, authentic brand when planning your strategy.

 The easiest way to get affordable, high-quality custom logos, print design, web design and naming for your business.Learn How to Grow Your Business With Beautiful Design